 - Only 1 Tbsp of oil has 119 calories.
 I would have to power walk or jog 1.5 miles to burn that small amount off.

-- All oil (even plant oils) cause insulin resistance that leads to diabetes.
+- All oil (even plant oils) causes insulin resistance which leads to diabetes.

 - We know from research that within hours of ingesting oil, our arteries begin to stiffen and their ability to dilate is impaired